CCurl/cccForth/README.md

 - %b: output TOS as a binary number
 - %c: output TOS as a character
 - %d: output TOS as an integer (base 10)
+- %e: output an ESCAPE (27)
+- %f: output FTOS as a floating point number
+- %g: output FTOS as a scientific number
 - %i: output TOS as an integer (current base)
-- %x: output TOS as a hex number
+- %n: output a CR/LF (13,10)
+- %q: output the quote (") character
 - %s: output TOS as a string (null terminated, no count byte)
-- %f: output FTOS as a floating point number
-- %g: output FTOS as a scientific number
-- %n: output a NEWLINE (13,10)
 - %t: output a TAB (9)
-- %t: output an ESCAPE (27)
-- %q: output the quote (") character
+- %x: output TOS as a hex number

 example: : ascii $20 '~' for i i i i ." %n%d: (%c) %x %b" next ;